 The exhibit, organized by and originally shown at the Victoria and Albert Museum in London, consists of over 400 objects, from album covers and hand-written lyrics to Bowie’s costumes and rare performance videos.
 It is also an aural experience, courtesy of the German company Sennheiser that has created a soundtrack that includes Bowie’s interviews, and song recordings.
 The headset tracks the viewer using a kind of a hyper-localized GPS, so when you stop in front of a screen showing a video of Bowie singing, the perfectly synchronized audio begins to play via the headset.

 One thing that the exhibit underscores (and is meant to underscore, of course) is just how prolific Bowie’s career has been.
 He has produced twenty-seven studio albums and over 150 live albums, singles, and videos.
 He gave over a thousand concerts.
 And he has also acted in twenty films.

 Despite his chameleonic career, Bowie maintains in one pre-recorded interview that there is a core to what he does, which he describes simply as style.
 He has maintained this position in other interviews as well.
 “I’m just David Bowie, period,” he once told BBC.

 Nonetheless, Bowie has always moved with the times.
-When industrial music reached its peak in the 1990s, he toured with Nine Inch Nails and hired Floria Sigismondi, who was working on Marilyn Manson’s videos, to direct his videos as well (Bowie hired her to direct his two last videos in 2013 as well).
+When industrial music reached its peak in the 1990s, he toured with Nine Inch Nails and hired Floria Sigismondi, who was working on Marilyn Manson’s videos, to direct his videos as well (Bowie also hired her to direct his two last videos in 2013).